 If the employee's conduct has fallen beneath acceptable standards, a first written warning will be issued.
-A first written warning will set out:
+It will set out:

-- the reason for the written warning, the improvement required (if appropriate) and the time period for improvement - that further misconduct/failure to improve will result in more serious disciplinary action - the employee's right of appeal - that a note confirming the written warning will be placed on the employee's personnel file, that a copy will be provided to the employee and that the warning will remain in force for a specified period of time (e.g. 12 months).
+- the reason for the written warning, the improvement required (if appropriate) and the time period for improvement. - that further misconduct/failure to improve will result in more serious disciplinary action. - the employee's right of appeal. - that a note confirming the written warning will be placed on the employee's personnel file, that a copy will be provided to the employee and that the warning will remain in force for 12 months.